 The Observation deck is a lovely place to see stunning views of the Swan River and Perth City.

-Perth has many natural attractions, cultures, and buildings to explore that are entirely free.
+Perth has many natural attractions, cultures, and buildings to explore that are entirely free or cheap.

 1. Swan River (Derbarl Yerrigan)